rtyler/brokenco.de/_posts/2019-02-22-its-not-credentials-stealing.md

    Vault](https://learn.hashicorp.com/vault/secrets-management/sm-dynamic-secrets).
    This reduces the effect of disclosure, since disclosed secrets would be invalid after their use in the Pipeline.
-This is not always possible, since many of the things we need secrets for are out of our control.
+This is not always possible, since many of the things we need secrets for are out of our control, such as GitHub, Slack, or other third-party service secrets.

-Fundamentally, exposing credentials to user-defined code will **always have the possibility for disclosure**.
+Fundamentally, exposing credentials to user-defined code **will always have the possibility for disclosure**.

 ### The Only Solution

-Both Jenkins and Travis CI have multiple ways in which to use credentials, the simplest, the one which exposes those credentials to user-defined processes is fundamentally flawed.
+Both Jenkins and Travis CI have multiple ways in which to use credentials.
+The simplest, the one which exposes those credentials to user-defined processes is fundamentally flawed.
 In Jenkins, an administrator can define credentials when configuring some plugins such as the [Slack Notification